Kirkcudbright: History

-The Johnston School was the town primary school until replaced with a new build in 2009.
-The school was endowed with a bequest by Kirkcudbright merchant and shipowner William Johnston (1769- 1845) and opened in 1847 as Johnston's Free School.
-The building was designed by Edinburgh architect James Newlands (1813-1871) who later went on to be the first Borough Engineer for Liverpool where he designed and built the first integrated sewerage system in the world in 1848.
-The school building was rebuilt, retaining the Italianate tower and façade in 1933 by William A MacKinnell, (1871-1940).
+The Johnston School was one of the town's two primary schools, until it was merged with Castledykes Primary School in 2009, the new School called Kirkcudbright Primary School being housed in a new building.
+The school was endowed with a bequest by Kirkcudbright merchant and shipowner William Johnston (1769–1845) and opened in 1847 as Johnston's Free School.
+The building was designed by Edinburgh architect James Newlands (1813–1871) who later went on to be the first Borough Engineer for Liverpool where he designed and built the first integrated sewerage system in the world in 1848.
+The school building was rebuilt, retaining the Italianate tower and façade in 1933 by William A MacKinnell, (1871–1940).
 He was the County Architect for Kirkcudbrightshire and built many schools in the Stewartry.
 In 2020 the building was refurbished as a Community Activity and Resource Centre.
 The building is Listed Category B.

-St Andrew's and St Cuthbert's Church was designed in 1886 by London architect A E Purdie (1843-1920), in the Gothic style.
+St Andrew's and St Cuthbert's Church was designed in 1886 by London architect A. E. Purdie (1843–1920), in the Gothic style.
 It was built on the site of the medieval St Andrew's Church.
-In 1971 the interior was re-ordered and stripped of its Victorian fixtures and fittings and now features an abstract concrete and iron cross by the Liverpool sculptor Sean Rice (1931-1997), modern stained glass by the Polish artist Jerzy Faczynski (1917-1994) and a set of four paintings by Vivien K. Chapman depicting The Passion of Christ.
+In 1971 the interior was re-ordered and stripped of its Victorian fixtures and fittings and now features an abstract concrete and iron cross by the Liverpool sculptor Sean Rice (1931–1997), modern stained glass by the Polish artist Jerzy Faczynski (1917–1994) and a set of four paintings by Vivien K. Chapman depicting The Passion of Christ.

 The Kirkcudbright Railway opened in 1864 but the railway line and station closed in 1965.

 Kirkcudbright Town Hall was designed by architects Peddie and Kinnear.
 It was completed in 1879 and is a Category B listed building.
 It has since been converted into the Kirkcudbright Galleries, a new facility which was opened by the Princess Royal on 12 July 2018.

 The war memorial dates from 1921 and was created by the sculptor George Henry Paulin.

-Kirkcudbright training area
+Training area

 Like many other remote areas during the Second World War, a 4700 acre area to the southeast of the town and extending to the coast of the Solway Firth, was acquired by the Army in 1942, as a training area for the D-Day invasion.
 The area remains in active use for live-firing exercises.
 Part of the training area is the Dundrennan Range, a weapons development and testing range.
 The use of this range for the testing of depleted uranium shells has been controversial.
 The range also contains a surviving A39 Tortoise heavy assault tank.